Classification of personality disorders: DSM-5 (section II)

 In the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders, a categorical classification was retained for personality disorders.
 Located in Section II (Diagnostic Criteria and Codes; where official diagnoses are listed), it contains ten specific personality disorders grouped into three clusters (A, B, and C), as well as three other diagnoses.
-Thus, it lists personality disorders in the same way as other mental disorders, rather than on a separate 'axis', as previously.
+Thus, it lists personality disorders in the same way as other mental disorders, rather than on a separate "axis", as previously.
 The clusters are based on descriptive similarity between the disorders they encompass, and it is not proven that they possess clinical utility.

 The clusters, as well as definition of personality disorders being done through specific sets of criteria, have been part of the DSM since the DSM-III (1980).
 The classification system was retained from the DSM-IV (1994) due to the Board of Trustees of the American Psychiatric Association having decided to reject the AMPD.
 This system was carried forward in the more recent DSM-5-TR.

 The DSM-5 and the more recent DSM-5-TR provide a definition and six criteria for general personality disorder.
 Any of its ten personality disorder diagnoses is subject to this definition, which requires that a differential diagnosis is performed in order to verify that the disturbance is not the result of other mental disorders, medical conditions or substances, and that the disturbance is stable over time and "inflexible and pervasive across a broad range of personal and social situations", having evident continuity since "at least to adolescence or early adulthood".
 Additionally, disturbance must be evident in regards to at least two of four specified aspects of functioning, namely: cognition, affectivity, interpersonal functioning and impulse control.

 Cluster A

 People with these disorders can be paranoid and have difficulty being understood by others, as they often have odd or eccentric modes of speaking and an unwillingness and inability to form and maintain close relationships.
 Significant evidence suggests a small proportion of people with Cluster A personality disorders, especially schizotypal personality disorder, have the potential to develop schizophrenia and other psychotic disorders.
 These disorders also have a higher probability of occurring among individuals whose first-degree relatives have either schizophrenia or a Cluster A personality disorder.
+Importantly, contrary to common belief, a recent meta-analysis shows that diagnosis remission rates and treatment dropout rates in patients with Cluster A personality disorders are not significantly different from those of other personality disorders.